 He has worked in various biomedical groups focusing on Immunology, Stem cell biology and Cancer.
 He received a Bachelor of Arts in Biology from New York University.
 His research is focused on culturing and characterizing Circulating Tumor cells isolated from peripheral circulation.

-Clinical Trial Nurse Practitioner
+Clinical Trials Nurse II